 It’s Computer Science Education Week!
 This is an international event with the mission of teaching students about computer science.
 Every year, people around the globe participate in an Hour of Code where they engage in a variety of coding activities.
-This year, Flocabulary and Nearpod have unlocked several coding lessons for you to use!

 I have the privilege of teaching adorable kiddos about STEM — specifically technology.
 Generally, they’re fans of it.
 There’s definitely more than one hopeful future Snapchat engineer in the midst.